junyamut/SimpleCustomUpdateSQLQuery/README.md

 #### (Spring Boot application)

-*Description: Builds a simple SQL UPDATE query statement.*
+*Description:*
+This is a RESTful API with implementations of the  HTTP methods - GET, POST, PUT and DELETE.
+While it showcases how to perform CRUD operations for resources over HTTP, the highlight was originally intended (years ago) as a proof of concept workaround for updating resources with only the minimal amount of data/fields required for the update to take effect.

+The application builds a straightforward SQL update query statement from the fields provided in the update (PUT) payload.

 #### Notes
-* Mandatory columns field are there only so the update won't push through if there is nothing to update.
-See caveats below.
+* Needs more exception/error handling.
+* Add BDD/unit tests?

 #### Caveats
-* No validation in place for mandatory fields in POST or PUT requests.
+* ~~No validation in place for mandatory fields in POST or PUT requests.~~
-* Needs more proper error handling.